 What Does an Occupational Therapist Do for Kids with Autism?

 *Provide interventions to help a child appropriately respond to information coming through the senses.
-Intervention may include swinging, brushing, playing in a ball pit and a whole gamut of other activities aimed at helping a child better manage his body in space.
+Intervention may include swinging, brushing, playing in a ball pit and a whole gamut of other activities aimed at helping a child to manage his body in space.

 *Devise strategies to help the individual transition from one setting to another, from one person to another, and from one life phase to another.
 For a child with autism, this may involve soothing strategies for managing transition from home to school; for adults with autism it may involve vocational skills, cooking skills and more.